mvoidex/simple-log/README.md

  component "module" $ sendLog Info "Component module and root scope"
 </pre>

-You can update config with `updateLogConfig` function And change handlers with `updateLogHandlers`
+You can update config with `updateLogConfig` function and change handlers with `updateLogHandlers`

 There're also global logger `globalLog`, that can be used with `runGlobalLog`
 <pre>